blewert/folio/public/posts/patching-apks.md

 - If the debug flag is set, and this is an emulator, and there are two touches on the screen:
     - Call a function called `sendSimulatedBlock`, which appears (based on the name) to send a simulated stamp press
 - Otherwise:
-    - If the number of touches is >= 5, call the `validate` function, passing `e`, which appears (based on the name) to validate if the touches on the screen are actually a stamp.
+    - If the number of touches is $\geqslant 5$, call the `validate` function, passing `e`, which appears (based on the name) to validate if the touches on the screen are actually a stamp.

 This is very interesting, and from analysing this function we can draw some interesting conclusions about the app: